MinecraftForge/Documentation/networking/simpleimpl.md

 ### Sending to the Server

 There is but one way to send a packet to the server.
 This is because there is only ever *one* server, and only *one* way to send to that server, of course.
 To do so, we must again use that `SimpleNetworkWrapper` that was defined earlier.
-Simply call `INSTANCE.sendToServer(new Packet(toSend))`.
+Simply call `INSTANCE.sendToServer(new MyMessage(toSend))`.
 The message will be sent to the `Side.SERVER` `IMessageHandler` for its type, if one exists.

 ### Sending to Clients